Author, Inspirational Speaker, Huffington Post Columnist, Certified Wellcoaches Health and Wellness Coach

-In June 2006 I became an A1c Champion® and began traveling across the country educating and inspiring others, as a peer-mentor, to take care of their diabetes.
-I continue to do this work, and also give my own presentations to both patients and health care providers on debunking diabetes myths and helping patients shift their mind-set to one that's inspired and empowered - from "coping" with diabetes to "flourishing" with diabetes; creating a life that's healthier, happier and more meaningful.
+In June 2006 I became an A1c Champion® and began traveling across the country educating and inspiring others, as a peer-mentor.
+I continue to do this work, and also give my own workshops and presentations to both health care professionals and patients on helping patients shift their mind-set to one of strength and resilience confidence and hopeful - from "coping" with diabetes to "flourishing" with diabetes.
 As my diabetes educator said to me, "Each one must teach one.”
 And that's what I'm doing.

 Toward that end, I'm developing a diabetes platform which you can read more about by clicking here.
-Meanwhile, my advice to others with diabetes is to focus on looking, and moving, forward and the vision of your life as you wish it to be.
-Take small steps and build on your successes.
-See your diabetes care as a gift to yourself to be healthy, rather than as a burden.
+Meanwhile, my advice to others with diabetes is to look at what you're doing well and look forward to the vision of how you'd like your life to be.
+Figure out a few small steps you can take to move in that direction.

 They don’t give medals for all the work diabetes takes, so give yourself the recognition you deserve each day just for doing your best.

 Riva is a columnist with the Huffington Post, Advisory Member of Diabetes Hands Foundation, a peer-mentor with the A1C Champions and a member of the American Association of Diabetes Educators.